sambarnes/alchemy/README.md

   --help  Show this message and exit.

 Commands:
-  burn          Burn FCT for pFCT get-balances  Get a list of all balances for the given address get-winners   Get winning records at the given block height reset         Delete the current alchemy database run           Main entry point for the node
+  burn              Burn FCT for pFCT get-balances      Get a list of all balances for the given address get-factoid-head  Get the highest Factoid block parsed get-opr-head      Get the highest OPR Entry block parsed get-winners       Get winning records at the given block height reset             Delete the current alchemy database run               Main entry point for the node
 ```

 ### Running the Grader
 This command will grade all unseen oracle price records and run through all unseen Factoid Blocks looking for burn transactions.
 Stores results in a database to save progress and make subsequent runs quicker.
+It will also launch a MessagePack based RPC server for the CLI to utilize

 Example:
 ```